OnoPUNPUN/Codefroces-Problem/README.md

    java Summation
    ```

-## 🤝 Contributing

-We welcome contributions!
-If you want to improve a solution or add an alternative approach:

-1. Fork the repo
-2. Make your changes
-3. Create a pull request

 ## 📧 Contact

 For any queries or discussions, feel free to open an issue or reach out.